-Every pair you get of the Rancho Collection helps directly to plant 5 trees join to the NGO Eden Reforestation Projects.
+Every pair you purchase from the Rancho Collection directly helps to plant 5 trees with the NGO Eden Reforestation Projects.

-This balance our carbon footprint and reforest the planet.
+This balances our carbon footprint and reforests the planet.

-Together with Eden Reforestation Projects we have two reforestation projects directly affecting the repopulation of trees in Madagascar and Mozambique.
+Together with Eden Reforestation Projects, we run two reforestation schemes directly impacting the repopulation of trees in Madagascar and Mozambique.

 Madagascar has more than 200,000 species of plants and animals that do not exist anywhere else in the world.

-Currently more than 90% of Madagascar's original forests have been destroyed, affecting and displacing many species of animals and taking away the ability to retain moisture, causing droughts, among other negative environmental phenomena.
+Currently, more than 90% of Madagascar's original forests have been destroyed, affecting and displacing many species of animals and reducing the land’s natural ability to retain moisture.
+This causes droughts, among other negative environmental phenomena.

-Mangroves are an essential ecosystem with dense roots which serve as an anchor for the soil and the coast avoiding erosion and creating a barrier between ocean systems and land.
+Mangroves are an essential ecosystem with dense roots that serve as an anchor for the soil and the coast, preventing erosion and creating a barrier between ocean systems and the land.

-Madagascar has some of the most unique and rare plant animals and species on earth, and yet 50% are in danger of extinction.
-In fact, one of the rarest species of mammals on earth, the Lemur, lives in the forests of Madagascar.
+Madagascar has some of the most unique and rare plant and animal species on earth, and yet 50% are in danger of extinction.
+In fact, one of the rarest mammal species on earth, the lemur, lives in the forests of Madagascar.

-More than half of all species of lemurs are classified as vulnerable, endangered or critically endangered.
-In the last 2,000 years at least 15 species of lemurs have become extinct.
-The two main reasons why these fascinating creatures are disappearing are poaching and deforestation..
+More than half of all lemur species are classified as vulnerable, endangered or critically endangered.
+In the last 2,000 years, at least 15 species of lemurs have become extinct.
+The two main reasons why these fascinating creatures are disappearing are poaching and deforestation.

-Through the methodology imply to plant, we have hired hundreds of local villagers to restore their land by planting trees.
+Using ‘employed to plant’ methodology, we have hired hundreds of local villagers to restore their land by planting trees.
 Recovering forests means creating a safe haven for lemurs and the many other endangered species of Madagascar.

 Mozambique is located on the east coast of Africa and 68% of its population lives in rural areas of the country.
-This country is home to 20 species of endangered birds and more than 200 species of mammals.
-With more than 45% of the population living below the poverty line, Mozambique's population relies on its natural resources and forests to survive.
+The country is home to 20 endangered bird species and more than 200 mammal species.
+With over 45% of the population living below the poverty line, Mozambique's population relies heavily on its natural resources and forests to survive.

-Like Madagascar, Mozambique is home to vast mangrove forests, and as in Madagascar, Mozambique's mangroves have been decimated and largely destroyed.
+Like Madagascar, Mozambique is home to vast mangrove forests and, just like in Madagascar, Mozambique's mangroves have been decimated and largely destroyed.

-Mozambique is home to more than 5700 species of plants, 685 species of birds, 195 species of mammals and 228 reptiles.
-Reforesting these areas helps give employment to the Mozambican population, enabling them to emerge from povertyFurthermore, through reforestation we are protecting the ecosystem of all the species that inhabit here.
+Mozambique is home to more than 5,700 plant species, 685 bird species, 195 mammal species and 228 reptile species.
+Reforesting these areas helps give employment to the Mozambican population, enabling individuals to emerge from poverty.
+Through reforestation, we are also protecting the Mozambican ecosystem for all the species that inhabit it.